AppalaNikitha/Updated-CV-Map-AI/README.md

 This AI-powered tool helps students craft impressive CVs, providing a competitive edge in the job market by showcasing their qualifications, experiences, and skills effectively.

+### To run the code:
+- use commands : python tempCodeRunnerFile.py
+-  python subjective.py
+-  python app.py

+To access the site locally, http://127.0.0.1:5000/